1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Statewide Environmental Assistance Grants is sponsored by Minnesota Pollution Control Agency (MPCA).
-This grant program provides funding to help Minnesota governments, businesses, institutions, and organizations address waste reduction and reuse, and toxic products prevention.
-Projects increasing the efficiency or effectiveness of waste reduction, reuse, recycling, or composting programs are supported.
+This program offers grant funding to help Minnesota governments, businesses, institutions, and organizations address waste reduction/reuse and toxic products prevention.
+Morsco Supply could explore projects focused on reducing waste in their operations or supply chain, or preventing toxic products.

 Get alerted about grants like this